GrammatikakisDimitris/SEIP-Lab-Assignments/README.md

 # SEIP-2023 Practical Assignments

 This project consists of several modules that provide functionality for different tasks related to software engineering.
 One of these modules is the **gradeshistogram** module, which provides functionality for reading a file containing grades and generating a histogram based on the frequencies of these grades.
+The other is the **unittesting** module, which provides unit testing for normal, border, zero cases, and exceptions for classes that perform math operations.

 ## Prerequisites
-Before running any of the modules, you need to have Maven and Java installed on your system.
+Before running any of the modules, you need to have Maven and Java and installed on your system.

 ## Installation